 Why Did This Happen?

 The privacy intent is legitimate.
 The operational impact on screening is real.
-As KRESS CEO Chandra Kill explains: "It's a good cause, that also changes the way of how we process searches and identify records."
+As KRESS CEO Chandra Kill explains: "It's a good cause, that also changes the way we process searches and identify records."

 What's the Impact on Employment Screening?